- Fellowships Overview

 Review of consultation cases with senior faculty

-Description of basic science and/or clinical research requirements and opportunities
+Description of basic science and/or clinical research

-The fellow is actively expected to assume 2 clinical projects per year.
+The fellow is actively expected to assume two clinical projects per year.
 The department offers ample opportunities for special studies including extensive availability of immunohistochemistry and molecular diagnostics.
 Translational and/or clinical research may be undertaken as part of the ongoing investigative programs in the Department of Pathology, or as part of the programs within the numerous laboratories in the Departments of Surgery and Medicine.
 To support these research projects, internal departmental grants are available.

-Responsibilities of the fellow, including teaching responsibilities
+Responsibilities of the fellow, including teaching

 The Pathology service supports numerous teaching and educational activities, which include:

 - Review of cases at the daily surgical pathology conferences

 - Attendance at the weekly molecular pathology and research conference

 - Subspecialty presentations to the residents